BoseCorp/btc-github-intro/activities/3 - Create a repo.md

 1. Select whether the repo is public or private.
 Public is public to the entire Internet. **You most likely should always choose private when its a Bose project**.
 Be careful!

 ## Making changes to files
+Use the steps below as a reference for adding files to your repos.

 ### Via github.com
 1. Navigate to your repository
 1. Either click on the file you want to edit > pen icon, or click "Create new file"